hudson-gore/24F-Project/README.md

 # Fall 2024 CS 3200 Project Template Repository

-This repo is a template for your semester project.
-It includes most of the infrastructure setup (containers) and sample code and data throughout.
-Explore it fully and ask questions.

-## Prerequisites

-- A GitHub Account
-- A terminal-based or GUI git client
-- VSCode with the Python Plugin
-- A distrobution of Python running on your laptop (Choco (for Windows), brew (for Macs), miniconda, Anaconda, etc).

 ## Current Project Components

 Currently, there are three major components which will each run in their own Docker Containers: